 The State continues to fund programs related to job creation.
-In calendar year 2018 the State committed \$19.9 million to the South Carolina Coordinating Council on Economic Development's Set-Aside Fund, which is dedicated to improving the economic well-being of the State by providing funds to local government to develop the infrastructure necessary for new and expanding business.
-Programs like this helped to attract ServiceMac to Lancaster County and W International to Berkeley County in fiscal year 2019.
-ServiceMac is expected to create 1,000 jobs and W International is expected to create 600 in the coming years.
-Additionally, Charles River Labs announced that it will expand its facilities in Charleston County in fiscal year 2019, which will create an additional 180 jobs in the coming years as well.
+In calendar year 2020 the State committed \$18.867 million to the South Carolina Coordinating Council on Economic Development's Set-Aside Fund, which is dedicated to improving the economic well-being of the State by providing funds to local governments to develop the infrastructure necessary for new and expanding business.
+Programs like this helped to recently attract E. & J. Gallo Winery to Chester County, Masonite International Corporation to York County, and a QVC fulfillment center to Florence County.
+E. & J. Gallo is expected to create 496 jobs, Masonite is expected to create 220 jobs, and QVC is expected to create 360 jobs in the coming years.
+Additionally, Nestle USA announced in fiscal year 2021 that it will expand its facilities in Cherokee County, which will create an additional 160 jobs in the coming years as well.

-South Carolina's job creation and capital investment from manufacturers have experienced steady growth since the end of the 2007 - 2009 Recession.
-In 2018 alone, the State attracted more than \$4.17 billion in new capital investment from manufacturing companies, which resulted in the creation of more than 14,071 jobs.
+South Carolina's job creation and capital investment from manufacturers have experienced steady growth since the end of the 2007 - 2009 recession.
+In 2020 alone, the State attracted more than \$4.034 billion in new capital investment from manufacturing companies, which resulted in the creation of more than 11,100 jobs.

-Area Development Magazine recently ranked South Carolina third in its 2019 "Top States for Business" analysis.
-It also ranked South Carolina first in business incentive programs and second in leading workforce development programs in its analysis.
+Area Development Magazine recently ranked South Carolina fourth in the nation in its 2021 "Top States for Business" analysis.
+It also ranked South Carolina first in the nation in business incentive programs and favorable regulatory environment.
+Additionally, it ranked the State second in its speed of permitting.